Dr. Mari Koerner

 Arizona State University

-Dr. Koerner has reached out to the national professional community by publishing in professional education journals and by presenting at major education conferences regarding teacher preparation.
-Dr. Koerner has been either principal investigator or co-director of many grant-funded programs, including a Teacher Quality Partnership grant for $11.5M in 2014 for reforming teacher prep programs to include methodologies in math and science for English language learners, and a Kellogg Foundation Award to integrate community knowledge into the yearlong student teaching residency, iTeachAZ.
+Professor Koerner has published in professional education journals and presented at major education conferences in the area of teacher preparation.
+She has served as principal investigator or co-director of many grant-funded programs.
+She received a Teacher Quality Partnership grant for $11.5M in 2014 to include methodologies in math and science for English language learners in teacher education programs, and a Kellogg Foundation Award to integrate community knowledge into the yearlong student teaching residency both of which have produced numerous manuscripts and conference presentations.
+Professor Koerner was also awarded a Teacher Quality Partnership grant ($34M) to build the student teaching residency and iTeachAZ program.
+Her newest initiative, CAST, is focused on innovative research and implementation of funded projects and service for improving teaching in formal and informal settings.